pureinsights/discovery-cli/USER.md

 ```

 ###### Delete
 `delete` is the command used to delete Discovery QueryFlow's endpoints.
-The user must send a name or UUID to get a specific endpoint.
+The user must send a name or UUID to delete a specific endpoint.

 Usage: `discovery queryflow endpoint delete [flags] <arg>`